-I finished reading Into the Darkest Corner: A Novel during a Mars’ transit over my natal Pluto (classically one of the aspects associated with abuse, violence, jealousy and control).
-The book could quite easily be filed under those kinds of Pluto taboo topics we want to pretend doesn’t happen.
-The statistics are shocking and each hour, 75 women are raped in the United States, and every few seconds, a woman is beaten.
+The Mars transit over my natal Pluto provided the perfect opportunity for me to complete reading Into the Darkest Corner: A Novel (classically one of the aspects associated with abuse, violence, jealousy and control).
+The book may easily be classified as one of those Pluto taboo issues that we want to ignore in order to maintain our illusions.
+The statistics are shocking: 75 women are raped in the United States every hour, and a woman is battered every few seconds, according to the latest figures.

-The book is similar to the film, sleeping with the Enemy, except the drama teacher is swapped for an equally adorable psychologist as the new love interest and it falls along similar lines.
-The storyline involved the difficulty of moving on to the next romance, because the past usually has repercussions on new relationships and in this kind of situation it often involves the woman’s low self-esteem and fear of trusting someone again after being so badly hurt.
+The novel is comparable to the film, Sleeping with the Enemy, with the exception that the theatre instructor is replaced with an equally adorable psychologist as the new love interest, and the plot follows a similar path to the film.
+The plot revolved around the difficulty of moving on to a new romance because the past usually has repercussions on new relationships, and in this type of situation, it frequently involves the woman’s low self-esteem and fear of trusting someone again after having been so badly hurt in the previous one.

-During the last horrific attack perhaps the old Catherine died right there on the floor and the new Cathy emerged with more strength, determination, self-esteem, and personal power.
-We still struggle along with her until she reaches this turning point and refuses to be afraid of him anymore effectively taking back her power similar to all good Pluto stories there is the final reckoning.
+The old Catherine died on the floor during one of the most recent brutal attacks, and the new Catherine emerged from the ashes with greater strength, determination, self-esteem, and personal power.
+We continue to suffer alongside her until she reaches this tipping point and refuses to be terrified of him anymore, so regaining her power.
+As with all excellent Pluto stories, there is a final reckoning in the conclusion.

-It is a difficult task to name what aspects in the natal chart and transits are predisposed to to fall into violent, abusive, jealous and obsessive relationships.
-Transits are usually the timers for when these kinds of experiences could happen to an individual.
-The aspects are usually Sun-Pluto, Moon-Pluto, Venus-Pluto, Mars-Pluto, and Pluto in the 5th or 7th house, planets in Scorpio and in the 8th house.
+It is difficult to pinpoint which components of the natal chart and transits are inclined to fall into aggressive, abusive, jealous, and obsessive relationships, but there are certain indicators.
+In most cases, transits serve as clocks for when these types of events are likely to occur for a person.
+The aspects are often Sun-Pluto, Moon-Pluto, Venus-Pluto, Mars-Pluto, Pluto in the 5th or 7th house, planets in Scorpio, and planets in the 8th house, without exception.

-Psychology believes that these relationships don’t just happen and that choice is involved, meaning that whatever drives this choice of partner is telling the individual something about their romantic image.
-Pluto as a significator as part of the woman’s psyche and relationship aspects means we have the key to understanding why woman fall in love with a certain type of man.
+Psychology argues that these partnerships do not just happen and that there is a conscious decision involved, which means that whatever motivates the individual’s choice of partner is communicating something about their romantic image to them.
+As a significator of the female psyche and relationship aspects, Pluto provides us with the key to understanding why women fall in love with a particular sort of gentleman.

-Psychologists strongly stand by the theory that jealous individuals tend to have more traumatic experiences, are more damaged, with memories that carry a great emotional charge usually replaying childhood traumas and have had earlier experiences of jealousy, loss of love and crisis.
-The psycho-dynamic approach says the unconscious forces (Scorpio, 8th house, and Pluto) operate in cases of jealousy.
-Furthermore, assuming that people play an active (even if unconscious) part in creating these types of relationships and circumstances.
+Psychiatrists firmly believe that jealous people have more traumatic experiences, are more damaged, and have memories that hold a tremendous deal of emotional energy.
+These memories are often reliving childhood traumas, and they have had previous experiences of jealousy, loss of love, and catastrophe.
+If you take a psychodynamic perspective to jealousy, you believe that the unconscious forces (Scorpio, the 8th house, and Pluto) are at work.
+Assuming, therefore, that people have an active (even if unwitting) role in the development of these sorts of interactions and circumstances.

 When the central theme of the person’s delusion is that his or her spouse or lover is unfaithful.
 This belief is arrived at without due cause and is based on incorrect inference supported by small bits of “evidence” (e.g disarrayed clothing or spots on the sheets), which are collected and used to justify the delusion.
 The individual with the delusion usually confronts the spouse or lover and attempts to intervene in the imagined infidelity (e.g. restricting the spouse’s automy, secretly following the spouse, investigating the imagined lover, attacking the spouse.